Before going outside on a cold winter’s day, we like to wrap ourselves in plenty of layers to stay warm – our homes are no different.

 – Maria Wardrove (the National Energy Action)

 The UK’s housing stock is regarded as one of the most energy inefficient in Europe*.
-Whilst fuel is relatively cheap, we’re paying through the nose on heating bills because of these poorly insulated homes.
+Whilst fuel is relatively cheap, we’re paying through the nose on heating bills because of poor home insulation.
 Fortunately, home insulation need not be an expensive nor an extreme measure to take, yet it comes with a surprising number of benefits.

 Advantages of home insulation